CunningLogic/Android-Device-ID-Project/README.md

 If a device has more than one model number (happens often with Samsung and LGe), make a new entry for each model number.

+If for the ro. values, use exact build.prop properties, even if a conflict exists.
+Note conflicts in description (see Galaxy Nexus).

-It is better to have incomplete entries, then erronous entries.
+It is better to have incomplete entries, then erroneous entries.

 Please have the filename be capitalized, with a lower case file extension.